ivanursul/ivanursul/articles/java/maps.md

 ### <a href="#hashMap" name="hashMap"><i class="fa fa-link anchor" aria-hidden="true"></i></a> HashMap

 *HashMap* extends AbstractMap<K,V> Class and implements Map<K,V>, Cloneable and Serializable Interfaces.
 Also, it represents an implementation of Map based on HashTable.
 The advantage is that the execution time remains constant even for large sets.
-In other words *HashMap* is used if the speed is important to you and iteration order is not your primary focus.
+In other words, *HashMap* is used if the speed is important to you and iteration order is not your primary focus.
 The characteristic about *HashMap* is that order of the elements is not guaranteed and it can shuffle time to time.

 For adding an element, the requirements are key and value.
 As it is said, keys are used to retrieve values and in this case, it can be **null**. *HashMap* generates a hashcode for the key and checks if there is any value associated with it.
 If it is, then HashMap returns the value, otherwise, it adds value associated to the key.